 Successful People With ADHD

 Let’s preface this by saying that you don’t have to be famous to be successful!
-But when folks compile lists of successful people, they generally catalogue celebrities and historical figures.
-And, sometimes such lists can be inspirational, comforting or just plain fun.
-Here’s some links to check out:
+But when folks compile lists of successful people, they generally catalog celebrities and historical figures.
+And, sometimes such lists can be inspirational, comforting, or just plain fun.
+Here are some links to check out:

 - The Stars Who Aligned ADHD with Success

 - Famous People with ADHD (from addadult.com)